AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 This guide will explain how to create a Subsquid project (also known as a "*Squid*") that indexes ERC721 token transfers on the Astar network.
 As such, you'll be looking at the `Transfer` EVM event topics.
 This guide can be adapted for Shiden network and other types of tokens as well.

-Prerequisites
+## Prerequisites

-For a Squid project to be able to run, you will need to have the following installed:
+For a Squid project to run, you will need to have the following installed:

 - [Node.js](https://nodejs.org/en/download/): version 16 or later
 - Docker